 Yes, modern PG-13 action movies feature lots of action, per se, but they feature little actual violence.
-You see, in the old days of the 1990’s, ’80’s, and ’70’s, action films boasted action sequences that were violent and had blood and gore, and thus their action was a lot more hard-hitting and felt like it had some weight and actual consequences to it.
+You see, in the old days of the 1970s-1990s, action films boasted action sequences that were violent and had blood and gore, and thus their action was far more intense and felt like it had some weight and actual consequences to it.
 There’s a big difference between seeing someone get shot with no blood and them falling down like they’re tranquilized, all the while having the frantic camerawork cover up any sense of death or visceral impact, and seeing someone actually get shot and have blood fly from those wounds and die.
 That’s the thing with most action movies today —- you see lots of people getting shot or punched or exploded, but very few people actually dying.

 As GoodBadFlicks stated in their WTF Happened to PG-13(?), “Although there are more guns being used in PG-13 films nowadays, there is a distinct difference between using guns, and gun violence.”
 The sheer number of moving bodies, particles, digital FX, explosions, and yes, gunfire may have increased compared to previous decades, but the amount of blood squibs, digital or otherwise, gore FX, and explicit violence has plummeted.
 General audience and major studio tolerance for casual violence in mainstream filmmaking is a fraction of what it used to be.